 Institute of Genomics was established to promote greater synergy between genomic-based research, teaching and other scientific fields.
 This allows more effective collaboration with different research centres and universities and greater recognition among global scientific community.
 New institute also allows more effective use of infrastructure, competence, contacts and helps develop new partnerships with private sector.

-Institute of Genomics is made up of four departments:
+Institute of Genomics is made up of five departments:

-• Estonian Genome Center: Science Center gathers previous research groups of the University of Tartu Estonian Genome Center;
+• Estonian Genome Centre Estonian Biobank gathers previous research groups of the University of Tartu Estonian Genome Centre;

 • Estonian Biocentre gathers previous research groups of the University of Tartu Estonian Biocentre;